SSSSShi/Movie-Adaptations-Dataset/README.md

 - Strategic decision-making for publishers and producers
 - IP valuation and marketing strategy development

+## Previous Datasets Review

+Existing datasets in this domain include:

+1. **IMDb Datasets**
+   - Contains basic movie information
+   - Lacks direct connection to source material
+   - No book-specific metrics

+2. **Goodreads Datasets**
+   - Focus only on book metrics
+   - No adaptation information
+   - Limited to reading metrics

+3. **MovieLens**
+   - Movie ratings and metadata
+   - No book adaptation information
+   - Limited to viewer preferences

+Our dataset is novel in that it:
+- Combines both book and adaptation metrics
+- Enables direct analysis of adaptation impact

 ## Data Description

 The dataset contains the following main fields: